felipebottega/Tensor-Fox/README.md

 ## :fox_face: Motivation

  Multidimensional data structures are common these days, and extracting useful information from them is crucial for several applications.
-For bidimensional data structures (i.e., matrices), one can rely in decompositions such as the [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) for instance.
+For bidimensional data structures (i.e., matrices), one can rely on decompositions such as the [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) for instance.
 There are two  possible generalizations of the SVD for multidimensional arrays of higher order: the *multilinear singular value decomposition* (MLSVD) and the *canonical polyadic decomposition* (CPD).
 The former can be seen as a [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) of higher order and is useful for dimensionality reduction, whereas the latter is useful to detect latent variables.
 Computing the MLSVD is just a matter of computing several SVD's, but the CPD is a challenging problem.

 ![alt text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/tensor-intuition.png)

- Determinating the [rank](https://en.wikipedia.org/wiki/Tensor_rank_decomposition#Tensor_rank) is a NP-hard problem, so the best option is to rely on heuristics, guessing and estimates.
+ Determinating the [rank](https://en.wikipedia.org/wiki/Tensor_rank_decomposition#Tensor_rank) is a NP-hard problem, so the best option is to rely on heuristics, guessing and estimate.
 Although the value of the rank is a hard task, once we have its value or a reasonable estimate, computing an approximated CPD is a polynomial task.
 There are several implementations of algorithms to compute a CPD, but most of them relies on the *alternating least squares* (ALS) algorithm, which is cheap to compute but has severe convergence issues.
 Algorithms like the *damped Gauss-Newton* (dGN) are more robust but in general are much more costly.
 Tensor Fox is a CPD solver for Python (with Numpy and Numba as backend) which manages to use the dGN algorithm in a cheap way, being robust while also being competitive with ALS in terms of speed.
-Furthermore, Tensor Fox offers several additional multilinear algebra routines in the context of tensors.
+Furthermore, Tensor Fox offers several additional multilinear algebra routines.

 ## :fox_face: Getting Started